saltstack/salt/doc/ref/configuration/minion.rst

 If this option is ``str`` (default), multiple hot masters are configured.
 Minions can connect to multiple masters simultaneously (all master are "hot").

+.. versionchanged:: 3006.0

+Specifying the list of masters now can be done using round-robin DNS entries.
+Each value of the :minion_conf:`master` is looked up, and the list of masters will be expanded by all of the returned addresses.

 .. code-block:: yaml